 BOOST is run by a uniquely multidisciplinary, diverse team of accomplished scholars interested in research with real-world impact.

-Dr. Christophe Heintz will teach about the irrational choices that we all make, and how some contexts of choice help us make better decisions.
+Dr. Christophe Heintz teaches about the irrational choices that we all make, and how some contexts of choice help us make better decisions.
 His research focuses on the role of adaptive cognition in shaping economic behavior and cultural evolution.

-Dr. Marc Kaufmann will teach how to think with economic models, and how to use them to ask the right questions.
+Dr. Marc Kaufmann teaches how to think with economic models, and how to use them to ask the right questions.
 He studied at Cambridge, ULB, Berkeley, and Harvard.
 He studies the perceptions and beliefs people hold and how this affects their decisions and specifically their productivity.